EdAlegrid/m2m-quicktour/README.md

 The client will also show an on/off response times providing some insight on the responsiveness of the remote control system.

-### Remote Device Setup
+## Remote Device Setup

-#### 1. Create a device project directory and install m2m and array-gpio inside the directory.
+### 1. Create a device project directory and install m2m and array-gpio.
 ```js
 $ npm install m2m array-gpio
 ```
-#### 2. Save the code below as device.js in your device project directory.
+### 2. Save the code below as *device.js* in your device project directory.

 ```js
 const { Device } = require('m2m');